davidson16807/tectonics.js/_posts/2019-3-24-fast-atmospheric-scattering.md

 <img align="right" src="http://davidson16807.github.io/tectonics.js/blog/diagrams/atmospheric-scattering-multiple-light-sources.svg" width="23%">

-    for each point "A" along the path drawn out from the viewer "V": for each light source "L":
+    for each point "A" along the view ray "V": for each light source "L":
-            for each point "B" along the path drawn from A to light source "L": sum up the mass encountered from V to A to L
+            for each point "B" from A to light source "L": sum up the column density ratio

 We now have three nested for loops, each of which might run about 10 iterations in our use case.
 We're looking at something on the order of 1000 calculations.
 That's 1000 calculations *for every pixel, for every frame.* This is madness.